ConnorHorve/virtual-enterprise-creation/README.md

 6. **Post-Setup Maintenance**:
    - After setup, use the **UserManagement** and **Testing** folders to manage users and verify system functionality periodically.

-## How to Contribute

-If you’d like to contribute to this repository, please feel free to fork the project and submit a pull request.
-We welcome improvements, bug fixes, and new features.
-When contributing, please ensure that you:

-- Follow the same structure and documentation style.
-- Include detailed commit messages.
-- Add tests or explanations if applicable.

-Please open an issue if you encounter any problems or if you have suggestions for improvement!

 ## Testing